MrOtherGuy/fx-autoconfig/readme.md

 ## Setting up program

 Copy the *contents* of the folder "program" (not the folder itself) to the program folder you want the changes to apply to.
-That means the config.js should end up to the same folder where firefox.exe is located
+That means the `config.js` should end up to the same folder where `firefox.exe` is located

 ### Note for Release and Beta versions

 Firefox will ignore the config.js file in release and beta versions.
-You will need either Developer Edition or Nightly.
+You will need either Developer Edition or Nightly (unbranded build should also work).
 Only some functions in config.js are permitted in Release and Beta but the Components object that we require is not available.

 ## Setting up profile

 Copy the contents of the folder "profile" (not the folder itself) to the Firefox profile folder that you want to modify.
 If the profile already has a `chrome` folder (for userChrome.css or userContent.css) then the chrome folders should merge.
 Otherwise the chrome folder will be created.
 You should end up with `chrome` folder in the profile root, and three folders inside it - JS, resources and utils.

+There will be two files in the `chrome/utils/` folder:

+* `chrome.manifest` - registers file paths to chrome:// protocol
+* `boot.jsm` - implements user-script loading logic

 ## Deleting startup-cache